jameskirsop/macOSLocalAdminPasswordManagement/README.md

 _This script will work on 10.15, but will not grant a SecureToken because Dialog requires macOS 11.
 Use the `--noGrantSecureToken` flag._

 ## Requirements
 - [Dialog](https://github.com/bartreardon/dialog-public) installed on the target machine, if you wish to use the script for enabling a SecureToken on the localadmin account.
+See further notes on how we use Dialog below.
 - [managed_python3](https://github.com/macadmins/python)

 ## Instructions for Deployment to the Target Machine
-1. Generate your RSA Keys and build the deployment script.
+1. Run `./buildDeployment.sh` to generate your RSA Keys and build the deployment script.
 You will be prompted for an RSA Passphrase serveral times to create the Private key and then an unencrypted copy for the webservice.
-Run `./buildDeployment.sh` to generate your `setLocalAdmin.py` script ready for deployment via your MDM tool of choice (see below for use with Addigy).
-This will reside in the project root, and also move your unencrypted private key to `/webservice` for deployment.
+The built `setLocalAdmin.py` will reside in your project root ready for deployment via your MDM tool of choice (see below for use with Addigy).
+Your unencrypted private key will also be moved to `/webservice` for deployment.
-3. Copy the contents of `webservice/private.pem` in to a Password Management tool of your choice for safe keeping so that you will be able to decrypt passwords if something happens to your webserver.
+2. Copy the contents of `webservice/private.pem` in to a Password Management tool of your choice for safe keeping so that you will be able to decrypt passwords if something happens to your webserver.
-4. Deploy [managed_python3](https://github.com/macadmins/python) along with the pex virtualenv's (venv_macOS-release-arch) to the machine
+3. Deploy [managed_python3](https://github.com/macadmins/python) along with the pex virtualenv's (venv_macOS-release-arch) to the machine
-5. Symlink /usr/local/bin/managed_py3env to the appropriate pex file for the system. `deployPexEnv.sh` has a sample bash script that can do this for you as part of the `managed_python3` installation if you're using Addigy as your MDM tool.
+4. Symlink /usr/local/bin/managed_py3env to the appropriate pex file for the system. `deployPexEnv.sh` has a sample bash script that can do this for you as part of the `managed_python3` installation if you're using Addigy as your MDM tool.
+5. Deploy Dialog inline with the recommendations found below.
 6. Deploy an administrative account with username 'localadmin' and a complex password of your choosing via your MDM tool